Login or Create an Account

 Exercise is a huge part of my life and I believe it goes hand-in-hand with diet in achieving long term weight loss.
 After several years of casual cardio exercise at the gym and the monotonous Curves circuit, I needed to do something different.
 In the summer of 2008, I completed two 6-week bootcamps and I loved them!
 They really sparked a level of fitness in me that I didn't know existed, motivating me to push harder than I ever thought I could.
 I even started running regularly, something I never thought I could do.
 In an effort to lose "the last 10 pounds", I then switched gears to more intense & focused strength training routines with less lengthy, steady state cardio.

 My typical week of exercise includes 5 days of workouts & 2 days of rest.
 I meet with my personal trainer once a week.
-These hour-long sessions include things like strength training, metabolic conditioning, speed/agility, calorie burning workouts, recovery, etc. Each session is dedicated to something different.
+My sessions used to include things like strength training, metabolic conditioning, speed/agility, calorie burning workouts, recovery, etc. Each session is dedicated to something different.
 It's incredibly varied, which is amazing, and I've seen some awesome results since I've started.
+In 2013, I trained for an Olympic lifting competition and loved the mental & physical aspects of the sport.
 When I'm not with my trainer, I strength train, or hit the treadmill or a local park to tackle sprint or hill intervals or I'll go for a steady pace run.
 Slow & steady cardio is a rarity though unless I'm training for a race.
-I prefer to hit intervals hard and accomplish the same thing in half the time.
-I will sometimes take a mixed cardio or spin class at my gym, or I'll go for a nice long bike ride, hike or walk outside.
+I enjoy training & racing for 5 - 10 km distances in the summertime.
+I will sometimes take a boot camp-style class at my gym, or I'll go for a nice long bike ride, hike or walk outside.
+Recently, I've been putting more focus on post-exercise stretching and have added at least 1 session of power or flow yoga per week.

 Nowadays, fitness is my goal, rather than pound loss.
-I'm generally satisfied with how I look and I am focussing on adopting a healthy mental outlook on my body instead.
+I'm generally satisfied with how I look and I am focusing on adopting a healthy mental outlook on my body instead.
 I realize that in reality, the number on the scale really means nothing and should not determine a person's progress or worth.
 I have stopped stepping on the scale and it has done wonders for my sanity.
-Currently, my weight is probably somewhere in the 160's, though anyone who takes a guess at my weight says I look less than that.

 Recommended Reading for Food/Health/Diet/Lifestyle Information that really had an impact on me: